 In upcoming posts, I’ll suggest ways to adapt your yoga practice to accommodate some of the injuries and conditions which are more common amongst older climbers.
 I’ll also recommend poses and sequences which can reduce your risk of injury.

 There are two posts in the series so far, with more to follow:

 - Wrist and hand arthritis

-If there are any other you conditions you’d like me to include, feel free to leave a comment below or message me via social media.
-If the condition is one covered by my Diploma in Exercise Referral, I’ll try to post about it!
+If there are any other you conditions you’d like me to include, feel free to leave a comment below or message me.
+If the condition is one covered by my specialist training, I’ll try to post about it!